JoshOrndorff/recipes/text/3-entrees/crowdfund.md

 	who.using_encoded(|b| child::kill(&id, b));
 }

-/// Remove the etnire record of contributions in the associated child trie in a single
+/// Remove the entire record of contributions in the associated child trie in a single
 /// storage write.
 pub fn crowdfund_kill(index: FundIndex) {
 	let id = Self::id_from_index(index);